How to Create a Marketing Strategy for Your Business

 Secondary research is easier to come by.
 It has often already been compiled, analysed, and published by someone else.
 Secondary research can include, but is not limited to:

-- Reports and studies from government agencies (including census data and labor statistics), research agencies (like Pew, Gartner, or Forrester), trade associations (like Retail Dive, QSR Magazine, and more), education institutions, or other businesses in your industry.
+Reports and studies from government agencies (including census data and labour stats from the Office of National Statistics), research agencies, trade associations, education institutions, or other businesses in your industry.

-Secondary research is much more accessible and cost-effective than primary research.
-It’s a better option if you have a limited budget or already have a good idea of your target market.
+Secondary research is much more accessible and cost effective than primary research.
+It’s a better option if you have a limited budget or already have a good idea of what your target market is.

 Once you understand your target customer and market, you should make this the foundation of your marketing strategy.
 You can use this information to develop attainable marketing goals and objectives, and fine-tune your product messaging so that it resonates with your customers.